Chathams’ Thorsen tosses shutout against Catskill

 CHATHAM, N.Y.
 (NEWS10) — The Chatham Panthers showed a balance of steady pitching and timely hitting in their 10-0 win over Catskill Monday afternoon.
-The defending class c state champs’ offense also played a big part, smashing two home runs in the second and fourth inning.
+The defending class c state champs’ offense smashed two home runs in the second and fourth inning.

 Right-hander Matt Thorsen was dominant on the mound giving up zero runs on one hit over five innings and sat ten batters along the way.